Multigenerational workplaces can be a huge benefit to your business – assuming you know how to take advantage of such an environment.

-Today, some workplaces are comprised of as many as five different generations under one roof – and it is presenting some unique challenges as well as benefits as we all figure out how to best communicate and collaborate.
+Today, for the first time in history, some work environments are comprised of as many as five different generations under one roof for – and it is presenting some unique challenges as well as benefits as we all figure out how to best communicate and collaborate.

 Which Generations Make Up The Workforce Today?

 Five generations sounds like a lot – because it is a lot.
-Here is a breakdown of the five different generations that currently make up our modern workforce:
+Here is a breakdown of the five different generations that currently make up today’s workforce:

 - Traditionalists aka The Silent Generation: Traditionalists were born before 1945 and make up less than 2% of the workforce.